bioinfodlsu/samar_lite/README.md

 Once the run is complete, you can check the output in the folder test_output which is created in the top-level directory of SAMAR-lite.

 # 3 Publication
-Kyle Christian L. Santiago and Anish M.S.
-Shrestha: DNA-protein quasi-mapping for rapid differential gene expression analysis in non-model organisms, GIW XXXI/ISCB-Asia V, Dec 12 – 14, 2022, Tainan, Taiwan.
-To appear in BMC Supplements.
-[Preprint](https://www.biorxiv.org/content/10.1101/2022.12.15.520671v1)
+Santiago, K.C.L., Shrestha, A.M.S.
+DNA-protein quasi-mapping for rapid differential gene expression analysis in non-model organisms.
+BMC Bioinformatics 25 (Suppl 2), 335 (2024).
+[Link](https://doi.org/10.1186/s12859-024-05924-1)

+This work was presented at [GIW XXXI/ISCB-Asia V, Dec 12 – 14, 2022, Tainan, Taiwan](https://www.iscb.org/giw-iscb-asia2022).

 # 4 Contact